Ispire Technology Inc. Announces Closing of Initial Public Offering

-/EIN News/ -- LOS ANGELES, April 06, 2023 (GLOBE NEWSWIRE) -- Ispire Technology Inc. (“Ispire” or “the Company”) (NASDAQ: ISPR), a leader for vapor technology, providing high-quality, innovative products with first-class performance, today announced the closing of its initial public offering of 2,700,000 shares of common stock at the initial public offering price of $7.00 per share.
+LOS ANGELES, April 06, 2023 (GLOBE NEWSWIRE) -- Ispire Technology Inc. ("Ispire" or "the Company") ISPR, a leader for vapor technology, providing high-quality, innovative products with first-class performance, today announced the closing of its initial public offering of 2,700,000 shares of common stock at the initial public offering price of $7.00 per share.
 Gross proceeds from the offering were approximately $18.9 million, before underwriting discounts and commissions and estimated offering expenses.
 The common stock began trading on the NASDAQ Capital Market on April 4, 2023.

 US Tiger Securities, Inc. acted as sole book-running manager for the Offering.
 TFI Securities and Futures Limited and Prime Number Capital, LLC acted as underwriters for the offering.